vitaly-t/pg-promise/README.md

 * its own, more flexible query formatting;
 * event reporting for connectivity, errors, queries and transactions;
-* support for all popular promise libraries + ES6 generators
+* support for all popular promise libraries + ES6 generators;
-* declarative approach to controlling query results;
+* declarative approach to controlling query results.

 # Installing
 ```